 There are some basics of astrophotography that prospective backyard astronomers need to know before taking the first preparatory steps in this direction.

-Yes, it is possible to take full-color high-resolution images of the most distant nebula, or even galaxies, from a suburban backyard.
-From the same location, an amateur can also acquire highly
+It is possible to take full-color, high-resolution images of the most distant nebula, or even galaxies, from a suburban backyard.
+An amateur can also acquire highly

-detailed images of planets and lunar closeups of amazing clarity.
+detailed images of planets and lunar closeups of amazing clarity from the same location.
 But it is not easily done.

-Despite the advertising copy you might encounter, the learning curve is steep, particularly the long exposure sort of photography necessary for capturing images of deep space objects, such as nebulae and galaxies.
+Despite the advertising copy you might encounter, the learning curve is steep, particularly the long exposure photography necessary for capturing images of deep space objects, such as nebulae and galaxies.

 Fortunately for newcomers to the hobby, planetary and lunar photography is simpler and less expensive.